 are 10 pieces which can be any order, giving 10! = 3,628,800 positions.

 All of these permutations are possible.

 I performed a computer search for this puzzle.
 The following table shows

 how many positions there are for each number of moves from the solved

 position.
-A move is single shift of one of the three loops in any direction.
+A move is single shift of one of the three loops (left, right, or

 |Moves|| # Positions|